BenFrankel/dotfiles/README.md

 ### Wallpaper

-To set your wallpaper, download an image to `~/Pictures/Wallpapers/` and activate it with `dot-wall image-name`.
-The wallpaper will be displayed when you reload i3 (Mod-space then r).
+To set your wallpaper, move an image to `~/Pictures/Wallpapers/image-name` and activate it with `dot-wall image-name`.
+The change should take effect immediately.

 ## Key Bindings